asifshaonproton/EVLicenseCursor/ENHANCED_NFC_IMPLEMENTATION.md

 ## ✅ **Comprehensive NFC Integration Successfully Implemented**

-Your Electron.js desktop app now has **enterprise-grade NFC functionality** using enhanced `node-hid` implementation with comprehensive device detection and card management capabilities!
+Your Electron.js desktop app now has **enterprise-grade NFC functionality** using enhanced `nfc-pcsc` implementation with comprehensive device detection and card management capabilities!

 ## 📋 **What Has Been Implemented**